FDA advisory panel recommends use of Moderna COVID-19 vaccine

 "To go from having a sequence of a virus in January to having two vaccines available in December is a remarkable achievement," said Dr. James Hildreth, president and CEO of Meharry Medical College in Nashville, Tennessee, a member of the panel.

-The committee, which provides advice to the agency, last week offered a thumbs-up for the vaccine developed by Pfizer and BioNTech, which was authorized by the agency the next day.
+The committee, which provides advice to the agency, last week offered a thumbs-up for the vaccine developed by Pfizer and BioNTech.
+The FDA authorized it the next day.
 Health care workers and other priority recipients started receiving that vaccine Monday in what will be the largest vaccination program in the country's history.

 "The evidence that has been studied in great detail on this vaccine highly outweighs any of the issues we've seen and it really supports us being able to put the pandemic in our background, really move forward and finally provides a safe and effective way to get to herd immunity," said panel member Dr. Hayley Gans, a pediatrician at Stanford University Medical Center and professor of pediatrics.